 • Coverage if the property is vacant for more than 30 days?
 Most policies DO NOT provide coverage if a home is vacant for more than 30 days!

 • Coverage for Loss of Rent.
 If there was a fire, repairs could take many months.
-Would your policy pay you rent while being rebuilt?
+Would your policy pay the rent while being rebuilt?

 • Coverage amounts that would rebuild the property if there was a fire?
 The cost of construction has gone up, are you covered?